liuyang89116/MyPractice/sec_6_garbage_collection.md

 **-final**: final is a keyword, final can be variable, method or class.You, can't change the value of final variable, can't override final method, can't inherit final class.
 **-finally**: finally block is used in exception handling. finally block is always executed.
-**-finalize()**:finalize() method is used in garbage collection.finalize() method is invoked just before the object is garbage collected.The finalize() method can be used to perform any cleanup processing.
+**-finalize()**: finalize() method is used in garbage collection.finalize() method is invoked just before the object is garbage collected.The finalize() method can be used to perform any cleanup processing.

 ###123) What is the purpose of the Runtime class?
 The purpose of the Runtime class is to provide access to the Java runtime system.